sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 This also aligns with the Policy on Service and Digital and the [Mandatory procedures for EA assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602):

 - data and information are open by default as per the Directive on Open Government;
-- source code is released under an appropriate OSS license;
+- source code is released under an appropriate OSS licence;
 - existing solutions, components, and processes are leveraged and reused; and
 - code is shared publicly when appropriate, and when not, shared within the GC.